What we are doing Transforming spaces

-Revitalising Newcastle has developed a planning proposal for the rezoning of part of the former heavy rail corridor - approximately 4.25ha - from Worth Place in the west to Newcastle Station in the east.
+Revitalising Newcastle has developed a planning proposal for the rezoning of part of the former heavy rail corridor - approximately 4.2 hectares - from Worth Place in the west to Newcastle Station in the east.

-In line with what the community has told us, more than three-quarters of the area is intended to be used for community purposes including education, public recreation, affordable housing and tourism.
+In line with what the community has told us, more than three-quarters of the surplus corridor will deliver community benefit including education, public space, affordable housing and tourism.

-The University of Newcastle will significantly increase its inner city presence and become a major catalyst in the revitalisation of Newcastle through maximising two hectares of land close to its NeW Space campus.
+The University of Newcastle is proposing to significantly increase its inner-city presence and become a major catalyst in the revitalisation of Newcastle by maximising two hectares of land (part of which is in the land associated with the planning proposal) close to its NeW Space campus.

-The rest of the corridor is proposed as mixed use zoning for retail, commercial and residential uses that revitalise Hunter and Scott streets while respecting Newcastle’s heritage and character.
-New pedestrian and active transport connections are included in the plan and the proposed zones generally align with the existing uses on either side of the rail corridor.
+The planning proposal also suggests land uses to allow retail, commercial and residential opportunities that revitalise Hunter and Scott streets while respecting Newcastle’s heritage and character.
+New pedestrian and active transport connections are included in the plan to enhance accessibility in the city centre.

 The rezoning process

-As required by the Environmental Planning and Assessment Act, Newcastle City Council is managing the process to rezone the former rail corridor between Worth Place and Newcastle Station.
-A planning proposal submitted to Council in July 2016 outlined Revitalising Newcastle's vision for the land, in line with what the majority of the community told us they wanted to see.
+As required by the Environmental Planning and Assessment Act 1979, the planning proposal is now controlled by Newcastle City Council.
+The proposal, submitted to Council in July 2016, outlined Revitalising Newcastle's vision for the land, in line with what the majority of the community told us they wanted to see.

-Council will review all submissions before it considers endorsing and submitting the proposal to the NSW Government to amend the Local Environmental Plan.
+Council officers will review all submissions before the elected Council considers endorsing and submitting the proposal to the NSW Minister for Planning to amend the Newcastle Local Environmental Plan 2012.